loskrai/university-homeworks/README.md

 # Student_management
-My first project , using C++ , a consoleapp , for school, just record it.
+My first project , using C++ , a consoleapp , for school homework, just record it.